Patricia Smith (actress): Television and film careers

 Smith appeared in Gunsmoke in 1958, season three episode 18 "Buffalo Man", and again in 1961, season six episode 35 “Chester’s Dilemma”.
-She primarily starred on television during the 1960s and 1970s, including the role of murderer Wanda Buren in the 1965 Perry Mason episode "The Case of the Candy Queen" and the role of Sylvia Bayles in The Twilight Zone episode "Long Distance Call" (season two, episode 22); as Norma Bartlett.
+She primarily starred on television during the 1960s and 1970s, including the role of murderer Wanda Buren in the 1965 Perry Mason episode "The Case of the Candy Queen" and the role of Sylvia Bayles in The Twilight Zone episode "Long Distance Call" (season two, episode 22, 1961).
 Her other roles included, The Fugitive episode "Goodbye my Love" in 1967 and was the focus of the second Hawaii Five-O show of the first season (1968), "Full Fathom Five", playing detective Joyce Weber.
 She appeared in a 1975 episode of The Streets of San Francisco.
 She also guest-starred on two episodes of Cannon including the role of Gwen O'Connor in the 1971 episode "Call Unicorn" and the role of Emily Matthews in the 1976 episode "The Reformer.

 Smith was a regular on the 1969-70 short-lived television sitcom The Debbie Reynolds Show playing Reynolds' sister Charlotte.
-Patricia Smith had an earlier role in the second season of Barnaby Jones, episode titled, "Blind Terror".
-She had a recurring role on The Bob Newhart Show during its initial season (1972–1973), played Jack Lemmon's wife in the 1973 feature film Save the Tiger, and appeared in the episode "You're Not Alone" from the 1977 anthology series Quinn Martin's Tales of the Unexpected (known in the United Kingdom as Twist in the Tale).
+Smith also had an earlier role in the second season of Barnaby Jones, in the drama series' episode "Blind Terror".
+She had a recurring role too on The Bob Newhart Show during its initial season (1972–1973), played Jack Lemmon's wife in the 1973 feature film Save the Tiger, and appeared in the episode "You're Not Alone" from the 1977 anthology series Quinn Martin's Tales of the Unexpected (known in the United Kingdom as Twist in the Tale).
 She also appeared on the TV series Highway to Heaven in the season-one episode "A Child of God".

-Smith continued to appear in supporting roles on television and in films through the late 1990s.
-She played the role of an old looking Doctor Sara Kingsley - a young doctor in her mid 30s turning old due to being afflicted by accelerated aging, deteriorating fast in the course of the story- in the Star Trek: The Next Generation episode "Unnatural Selection".
-Her final acting role was in the 1997 film Mad City.
+Smith continued to perform in supporting roles on television and in films into the late 1990s.
+In Star Trek: The Next Generation, in the episode "Unnatural Selection", she plays the role of Sara Kingsley, a healthy young doctor in her mid 30s who quickly deteriorates physically and mentally due to being afflicted by accelerated aging.
+Her final film role was in the 1997 film Mad City.